-Few people can navigate the distance between careers in IT mathematics and patient care while dedicating service to their community; however, as an Enterprise Data Architect and Licensed Nurse, Allison Drew has bridged that gap.
+Few people can navigate the distance between careers in IT, mathematics, and patient care while dedicating service to their community; however, as an Enterprise Data Architect and Licensed Nurse, Allison Drew has bridged that gap.
 Allison works as an Enterprise Data Architect where she helps hospitals and ultimately people communicate better by connecting data from a variety of hospitals in the UT System on a ground-breaking project entitled UT-HIP.
 As the first venture of its kind worldwide, UT-HIP will help the UT System understand how to reduce risk, prevent disease and improve prognosis for all Texans.
 Equally, Allison will be able to utilize this unique skillset to help Democrats maximize technology to increase voting information, personalize communication and individually engage Texas voters.
 Prior to her work with UT at the systems level, Allison worked as a Supervisor in the IT Department at M.D.
 Anderson Cancer Center for several years.
-As a thought leader, she is able to combine her IT prowess with her nursing skills to foster unity, education and sustained growth of the Democratic party that ultimately gets Democrats out to the polls consistently and in larger numbers.
+As a thought leader, she is able to combine her IT prowess with her caring and compassion-driven nursing skills to foster unity, education and sustained growth of the Democratic party that ultimately gets Democrats out to the polls consistently and in larger numbers.

 Allison Drew was born in Brooklyn, New York and raised on Long Island.
 Allison’s career has followed in the footsteps of her parents.
 The daughter of immigrants, Allison’s mother worked as an Advanced Practice Nurse and her father was an Architect and community advocate for minorities and immigrants.
 They emigrated to the US from Trinidad and Cuba/Jamaica respectively.
 Allison graduated at the age of 16 from Brooklyn Tech High School and attended Penn State University and Rutgers University, where she majored in Pure Mathematics and minored in TV Journalism.
 Her early career was spent working on international currency finance for Wall Street hedge funds.
 To reconnect with serving her community, Allison left Wall Street and moved to Texas in 2004 to attend Memorial Hermann Nursing School.
 Upon graduation, Allison spent several years working as a psych nurse at the Brenham State School, where she treated adults and children with severe physical and mental handicaps.
 Allison loves to connect with people and has lived in Europe and Africa.
 She is fluent in Dutch and German and understands Spanish and Portuguese.